Fdawgs/yh-fhir-listeners/README.md

     -   `GET [baseUrl]/AllergyIntolerance?criticality=[code]` will return a 500 error
     -   `GET [baseUrl]/AllergyIntolerance?patient=[id]&criticality=[code]` will work

-This is due to YDH not having direct control over the underlying databases of the PAS, so cannot add indexes or make appropriate performance tweaks to support searches without also filtering by a patient.
+This is due to YH not having direct control over the underlying databases of the PAS, so cannot add indexes or make appropriate performance tweaks to support searches without also filtering by a patient.

 ## Contributing